adamazoulay/ITkTrackingGUIDocs/README.rst

 ITk Tracking GUI
 ========

-This is the ITk Tracking GUI.
+This is the ITk Tracking GUI, a program for the tracking of issues during the production of ITk components.
+It allows users to store all problems visually on template images and save these areas to a file.

 Features
 --------

-- Track issues
+- Issue tracking for all different components types
+- Selection of problem areas visually on template images
-- Easy selection
+- Preset and custom selection areas available
+- Save and load from previous selections

 Installation
 ------------

-Download by cloning the repo or downloading directly from gitlab (picture here).
+See `Installation`__

 Contribute
 ----------